artsy/eigen/HACKS.md

 #### Explanation/Context

 With updated react native version (66) this library causes an error calling the now non-existent getNode() function, it is fixed on the main branch in the library but has not yet been released on npm.

+## @storybook/react-native patch

+#### When we can remove this:

+When [this](https://github.com/storybookjs/react-native/pull/345) is merged, or when storybook supports rendering outside the safe area.

+#### Explanation/Context

+Storybook does not render outside the safe area, so for `Screen` and friends, we can't really use storybook otherwise.
+With this patch, we can now render outside the safe area, by adding `parameters: { noSafeArea: true }` in the new form of stories.